Establishing CP Violation in $b$-Baryon Decays: Abstract

 \section{Abstract}

-The {\it CP} violation (CPV) in the baryon system has not yet been definitively established.
-We demonstrate that individual partial-wave CPV in the $\Lambda_b\to p\pi^-,pK^-$ decays can exceed $10\%$, but the destruction between different partial waves results in small net direct CPV as observed in current experiments.
-There is thus high possibility of identifying CPV in $b$-baryon decays through measurements of partial-wave CPV.
-The above observation is supported by the first full QCD calculation of two-body hadronic $\Lambda_b$ baryon decays with controllable uncertainties in the perturbative QCD formalism.
+It is a long-standing puzzle why the {\it CP} violation (CPV) in the baryon system has not yet been definitively established as in the meson one.
+We demonstrate that individual partial-wave CPV in the $\Lambda_b\to p\pi^-$ and $pK^-$ decays can exceed $10\%$, but the destruction between the partial waves (the suppression by the small partial-wave weight) results in a small net direct CPV in the former (the latter) as measured currently.
+Our finding highlights the different dynamics responsible for CPVs in baryon and meson decays.
+We propose to probe the CPV observables associated with the angular distributions of the $\Lambda_b\to pa_1(1260)$, $pK_1(1270)$ decay products, which are large enough for being identified experimentally.

-\textit{Introduction.}\textemdash{} The {\it CP} violation (CPV) plays a crucial role in explaining the matter-antimatter asymmetry in the Universe and in searching for New Physics.
-The CPVs in $K$\cite{Christenson:1964fg}, $B$\cite{BaBar:2001ags,Belle:2001zzw} and $D$\cite{LHCb:2019hro} meson decays, which are attributed to an irreducible phase in the Cabibbo-Kobayashi-Maskawa (CKM) quark-mixing matrix, have been well established and found to be consistent with Standard Model (SM) predictions.
-By contrast, the CPV in the baryon system has not yet been identified, and numerous experiments have been conducted to search for baryon CPV.
-Recent efforts by BESIII yielded the most precise hyperon decay asymmetry $A_{CP}^\alpha (\Lambda \to p \pi^-) = -0.002\pm0.004$\cite{BESIII:2021ypr,BESIII:2018cnd}.
-LHCb achieved the most precise measurement of CPV in charm baryon decays, $A_{CP} (\Lambda_c\to pK^+K^-) - A_{CP} (\Lambda_c\to p\pi^+\pi^-) = 0.003\pm 0.011$\cite{LHCb:2017hwf}.
-Nevertheless, the SM predictions for CPVs in hyperons and charm baryons are one or two orders of magnitude lower than current experimental sensitivities.
+\textit{Introduction}\textemdash{} The {\it CP} violation (CPV) plays a crucial role in explaining the matter-antimatter asymmetry in the Universe.
+CPVs in the standard model (SM) originate from an irreducible phase in the Cabibbo-Kobayashi-Maskawa (CKM) matrix, which is, however, much smaller than those required by the matter-antimatter asymmetry.
+It is important to explore new CPV sources from physics beyond the SM.
+Currently, the experimentally observed CPVs are all in the meson systems, such as $K$ \cite{Christenson:1964fg}, $B$ \cite{BaBar:2001ags,Belle:2001zzw}, and $D$ \cite{LHCb:2019hro} mesons.
+However, CPVs in baryon systems have not yet been firmly established \cite{BESIII:2021ypr,BESIII:2018cnd,LHCb:2017hwf,LHCb:2016yco,LHCb:2018fly,LHCb:2018fpt,LHCb:2019oke,LHCb:2019jyj,LHCb:2024yzj,LHCb:2024iis}.
+Given that the visible matter in the Universe is predominantly composed of baryons, it is natural to investigate CPVs in baryon decays.
+Recently, the LHCb Collaboration reported evidence of CPV in $\Lambda_b^0\to \Lambda^0K^+K^-$ \cite{LHCb:2024yzj}, which motivates timely theoretical studies of baryonic CPV.

-Bottom hadron decays involving a relatively large weak phase allow CPV at order of $10\%$, which has been confirmed in {\it B} meson decays.
-On the contrary, measurements of CPV in two-body $\Lambda_b$ baryon decays gave\cite{ParticleDataGroup:2022pth}
+Unlike mesons, baryons cannot undergo mixing and, thus, exhibit only CPVs in decays, known as direct CPVs.
+Bottom hadron decays allow large direct CPV at the order of $10\%$, in principle, owing to the relatively large CKM weak phase between the first and third generations of quarks.
+This expectation has been confirmed in {\it B} meson decays with the measured direct CPVs $(-8.31\pm0.31)\%$ for $B^0\to K^+\pi^-$, $(22.4\pm1.2)\%$ for $B_s^0\to K^-\pi^+$, $(-31.4\pm3.0)\%$ for $B^0\to \pi^+\pi^-$, and $(16.2\pm3.5)\%$ for $B_s^0\to K^+K^-$ \cite{ParticleDataGroup:2024cfk}.
+By contrast, CPVs in the baryon system have not been identified.
+For example, the measured direct CPVs \cite{LHCb:2024iis}